 Our revenue and profits are highly volatile, and we can experience significant fluctuations in quarterly results.
 We generally derive Investment Banking & Equities revenue from engagements that generate significant fees at key transaction milestones, such as closing, and the timing of these milestones is outside of our control.
 As a result, our financial results will likely fluctuate from quarter to quarter based on the timing of when those fees are earned.
+The loss of even a small number of such fees could have a significant effect on our near term financial results.
 It may be difficult for us to achieve steady earnings growth on a quarterly basis, which could, in turn, lead to large adverse movements in the price of our Class A common stock or increased volatility in our stock price generally.

 We earn a majority of our revenue from advisory engagements, and, in most cases, we are not paid until the successful consummation of the transactions.
 As a result, our Investment Banking & Equities revenue is highly dependent on market conditions and the decisions and actions of our clients, interested third parties and governmental authorities.
 For example, a client could delay or terminate an acquisition transaction because of a failure to agree upon final terms with the counterparty, failure to obtain necessary regulatory consents or board or stockholder approvals, failure to secure necessary financing, adverse market conditions or because the target's business is experiencing unexpected operating or financial problems.
 Anticipated bidders for assets of a client during a restructuring transaction may not materialize or our client may not be able to restructure its operations or indebtedness due to a failure to reach agreement with its principal creditors.
 In these circumstances, we often do not receive any advisory fees other than the reimbursement of certain out-of-pocket expenses, despite the fact that we have devoted considerable resources to these transactions.
-The loss of even one such mandate may have a significant effect on our near-term financial results.